 Best Auto-Incline Treadmill

-The treadmill features additional functionalities like the Easy Pulse Heart Rate Monitor that reads your heart rate from a sensor built into the hand grips.
+The treadmill features an Easy Pulse Heart Rate Monitor that reads your heart rate from a sensor built into the hand grips.
 You also get an LCD that tracks your speed, time, distance, and calories burned and has an MP3 plug-in, a tablet holder, and a USB charging port.

 Pros